 Normally when a married person purchases life insurance, he or she will name the spouse as a beneficiary so that the surviving spouse gets the death benefit.

-Typically, the death benefit in a second to die policy designed to provide funds to help the person inheriting an estate can pay any estate or inheritance taxes without having to borrow against the estate or sell off a portion of it.
+Typically, the death benefit in a second-to-die policy is designed to provide funds to help the person inheriting an estate can pay any estate or inheritance taxes without having to borrow against the estate or sell off a portion of it.

-Having a second to die life insurance policy will provide you and your spouse the peace of mind knowing that your special needs child would have a financial safety net if neither of you was there to provide financial support that the child or children will likely to need for the rest of their life.
+Having a second-to-die life insurance policy will provide you and your spouse the peace of mind of knowing that your special needs child would have a financial safety net if neither of you was there to provide the financial support that the child or children will likely need for the rest of their life.